Mackerel: Fisheries

 Chub mackerel, Scomber japonicus, are the most intensively fished scombroid mackerel.
 They account for about half the total capture production of scombroid mackerels.
 As a species, they are easily confused with Atlantic mackerel.
 Chub mackerel migrate long distances in oceans and across the Mediterranean.
 They can be caught with drift nets and suitable trawls, but are most usually caught with surround nets at night by attracting them with lampara lamps.

 The remaining catch of scombroid mackerels is divided equally between the Atlantic mackerel and all other scombroid mackerels.

 Just these two species (Chub mackerel and Atlantic mackerel) account for about 75% of the total catch of scombroid mackerels.

-Chilean jack mackerel are the most commonly fished nonscombroid mackerel, fished as heavily as chub mackerel.
+Chilean jack mackerel are the most commonly fished non-scombroid mackerel, fished as heavily as chub mackerel.
 The species has been overfished, and its fishery may now be in danger of collapsing.

 Smaller mackerel behave like herrings, and are captured in similar ways.
 Fish species like these, which school near the surface, can be caught efficiently by purse seining.
 Huge purse-seine vessels use spotter planes to locate the schooling fish.
 Then they close in using sophisticated sonar to track the shape of the school, which is then encircled with fast auxiliary boats that deploy purse seines as they speed around the school.

 Suitably designed trollers can also catch mackerels effectively when they swim near the surface.
 Trollers typically have several long booms which they lift and drop with "topping lifts".
 They haul their lines with electric or hydraulic reels.
 Fish aggregating devices are also used to target mackerel.

-Management
+Management and conservation

 The North Sea has been overfished to the point where the ecological balance has become disrupted and many jobs in the fishing industry have been lost.

 The Southeast US region spans the Gulf of Mexico, the Caribbean Sea, and the US Southeast Atlantic.
 Overfishing of king and Spanish mackerel occurred in the 1980s.
 Regulations were introduced to restrict the size, fishing locations, and bag limits for recreational fishers and commercial fishers.
 Gillnets were banned in waters off Florida.
-By 2001, the mackerel stocks had bounced back.
+By 2001, the mackerel stocks had recovered.